melmedany/buzzy/README.md

-The architecture of Buzzy revolves around four main modules:
+The architecture of Buzzy revolves around:

 - Centralized Authentication/Authorization Server
 - Chatting API
-- Common Library for Shared Models/Utils
 - Communication channel for streaming events within the system
 - Frontend Client to Access the System from Browser